Livingsta shares her positive experience in business administration, customer service, and education.

 - Improves interpersonal skills

-To read about the role of meetings, why meetings are held, the legal and organisational requirements that may apply to taking minutes, why minutes are taken and their benefits, the reason why minutes have to be accurate and the different documents used in meetings as part of the minute-taking process, prior and post meeting, please follow the link below.
+To read about the role of meetings, why meetings are held, the legal and organisational requirements that may apply to taking minutes, why minutes are taken and their benefits, the reason why minutes have to be accurate and the different documents used in meetings as part of the minute-taking process, prior and post meeting, please refer to this article: Taking Minutes.